Accelize/apyfal/docs/build.rst

     ./setup.py swagger_codegen

-Installing all acceleratorAPI requirements
+Installing all apyfal requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install all package that are required to run acceleratorAPI, run the
+To install all package that are required to run apyfal, run the
 following line in repository directory:

 .. code-block:: bash